-Each year, the Tel mee met Taal (Count on skills) programme offers subsidies for activities aimed at preventing and reducing low literacy.
-Thanks to the new Tel mee met Taal (Count on skills) subsidy scheme, which will run from 2021 to 2024, these subsidies will also be available next year.
+Each year, the Tel mee met Taal (Count on skills) programme offers subsidies for activities aimed at preventing and reducing low literacy, with the Tel mee met Taal (Count on skills) subsidy scheme 2021-2024.
+The new application window is open between 1 January and 28 February 2023.

 The new scheme